mlab-modules/LION1CELL02/README.md

 ## Connection

-The module could communicate on I2C or HDQ bus.
+The module could communicate on the I2C or HDQ bus.

 | Mark | signal| Description |
 |------|-----|---|